Skip to main content

 Reconciliation Action Plan

-All work undertaken by the Commissioner is underpinned by the legislative requirement to have special regard for Aboriginal and Torres Strait Islander children and young people, which ensures that the principles identified within the Reconciliation Action Plan (RAP) are integrated into all office procedures and practices.
+All work undertaken by the Commissioner for Children and Young People is underpinned by the legislative requirement to have special regard for Aboriginal and Torres Strait Islander children and young people which ensures that the principles identified within the Reconciliation Action Plan are integrated into all office procedures and practices.
 These include:

 • A review and evaluation of the implementation of the RAP July 2018–July 2020, resulting in an updated RAP for July 2020–July 2022